mortezakowkabi/jcb-persian-documentation/013-dynamicGet.md

 ## Overview

 In this tutorial, we explore how to create and configure a **Dynamic Get** in **Joomla Component Builder (JCB)**.
-The **Dynamic Get** allows you to dynamically fetch data from your component’s backend views or even other installed components.
+The **Dynamic Get** allows you to dynamically fetch data from your component's backend views or even other installed components.

 Using the *Sermon Distributor* component as an example, this guide demonstrates how to create a `preacher` get method, configure joins, filters, and pagination, and see how it translates into PHP code during compilation.